xander2508/Notes/2. Enumeration/TCP/3389. Remote Desktop Protocol (RDP)/Concepts/Session Hijacking.md

 tscon #{TARGET_SESSION_ID} /dest:#{OUR_SESSION_NAME}
 ```

-If Local Administrator permissions are avalaible but SYSTEM is required, see [[Elevating Local Admin to SYSTEM]]
+If Local Administrator permissions are available but SYSTEM is required, see [[Elevating Local Admin to SYSTEM]]